 This document describes the BKeeney ActiveRecord library for Xojo.
-I wrote ActiveRecord because I got tired of manually creating mappings between my database tables and my object model.
+We wrote ActiveRecord because we got tired of manually creating mappings between database tables and the object model.
 Download the project below for an unencrypted set of Xojo modules and classes.

 The basic idea is that access to each table is wrapped by a class.
 The class has a property for each field in the table and it has methods to load and save from the database.